Vaughan Grylls: Education

 In 1984, Grylls was appointed professor of photography and video at Williams College, Massachusetts.
 In 1989, Grylls returned to England to become Head of Art & Design at Wolverhampton Polytechnic (later known as the University of Wolverhampton).
 In 1996, he became director of the Kent Institute of Art & Design.

 In 2003, Grylls proposed creating a new university of more than 6,000 students studying art, design, and architecture by merging the Kent Institute with the Surrey Institute of Art & Design to prevent these free-standing art colleges becoming absorbed into their local universities.
 The merged institution was called the University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone & Rochester (since 2009 the University for the Creative Arts).
 Grylls as founding Chief Executive of the merged institution resigned soon afterwards, announcing that he intended to return full-time to his own work.

+2020s

+Just America, exhibited at the Batsford Gallery, London from April 3–28, 2024, brought together works on the subject of the United States made by Grylls between 1973 and 2024.
+It included Fentanyl Drive (2024), a 20-foot panoramic photo collage on drug addiction in Philadelphia.

+Strongmen, exhibited at the Batsford Gallery, London from June 13–22, 2025, brought together works on the subject of authoritarian rule made by Grylls from 1973 to 2025.
+It included Second Coming (2025), a 26-foot panoramic photo collage depicting the penultimate Donald Trump rally at Warren, Michigan before the 2024 United States presidential election.

+Throughout the COVID-19 lockdowns, Grylls produced a daily video series of short online performances via social media.
+The videos included piano playing, humour, and Grylls' personal anecdotes.
+The broadcasts became known as Vaughan's Socks, a reference to the brightly coloured socks that he wore during the performances.

+Publications

+From 2023 onwards, Grylls, a long-time classic car enthusiast, published a series of illustrated motoring books for Batsford Books.
+The books cover the history and design of various European car manufacturers.